Qewler/Chemmio-new-landing/README.md

 1. **Enable GitHub Pages in your repository:**
    - Go to your repository Settings → Pages
-   - Under "Source", select "GitHub Actions"
+   - Under "Source", select "Deploy from a branch"
+   - Select the `gh-pages` branch and `/ (root)` folder

 2. **Push to main/master branch:**
    - The GitHub Actions workflow will automatically build and deploy your site